defi-wonderland/specs/specs/interop/optimism-portal-interop.md

 This liquidity consists of every ETH balance migrated from each `OptimismPortal` when joining the op-governed dependency set.

-### Interface and properties

-The `OptimismPortal` contract will add the following storage layout and modified functions:

-**`SHARED_LOCKBOX`**

-- An immutable address pointing to the `SharedLockbox` contract.
-- This address MUST be immutable because all `OptimismPortals` will point to the same `SharedLockbox`, and this address SHOULD not change.

 ### Integrating `SharedLockbox`

-The integration with the `SharedLockbox` involves extra steps when executing deposit transactions or finalizing withdrawal transactions.
-These steps are locking and unlocking ETH without altering other aspects of the current `OptimismPortal` implementation.
+The integration with the `SharedLockbox` locking ETH when executing deposit transactions and unlocking ETH when finalizing withdrawal transactions, without altering other aspects of the current `OptimismPortal` implementation.

 To implement this solution, the following changes are needed:

 **`depositTransaction`**